-I was surprised how similar the True Blue Spirulina Shampoo & Conditioner duo is to the Seabuckthorn Shampoo and Shine On Conditioner set.
+I was surprised how similar the True Blue Spirulina Shampoo and Conditioner are to the Seabuckthorn Shampoo and Shine On Conditioner.
 There’s definitely a few things that are very different (like the scent of the products, and the results from using them), but the actual texture, weight, and application of the shampoos and conditioners are very similar.

 Just like the Seabuckthorn Shampoo, I only needed to do a single cleanse with the True Blue Spirulina Shampoo to thoroughly cleanse my hair.
 It’s also a very gentle shampoo, and it won’t condition or detangle your hair, so like the Seabuckthorn Shampoo, I recommend using a conditioner with it.